ansible/community-docs/contributor_path.rst

 To reach the status, as the current Committee members did before getting it, along with the things mentioned in this document before:

 - Subscribe to and track the `Community Topics <https://github.com/ansible-community/community-topics/issues>`_.
-- Try to think out and give a good judgement on the topics in comments.
+- Try to think out and give a good judgment on the topics in comments.
 - Vote on the topics.
 Even if only Committee members votes are counted to make final decisions, your voice is very important and appreciated for the Committee.
 - Feel free to propose your topics.
-- Regular attendence in the `Community meetings <https://github.com/ansible/community/blob/main/meetings/README.md#schedule>`_ would be a plus (though it is **NOT** a requirement).
+- Regular presence at the `Community meetings <https://github.com/ansible/community/blob/main/meetings/README.md#schedule>`_ would be a plus (though it is **NOT** a requirement).

-Good judgement and regularity is all that you need.
+Good judgment and regularity is all that you need.

-If you have any questions, feel free to reach out to the current members directly in the ``ansible-community`` `Libera.Chat IRC channel <https://docs.ansible.com/ansible/devel/community/communication.html#irc-channels>`_.
+If you have any questions, feel free to reach out to the current members directly in the ``ansible-community`` `Matrix/Libera.Chat IRC <https://docs.ansible.com/ansible/devel/community/communication.html#real-time-chat>`_ channel.